How to learn Russian by watching movies?

 The best strategy is to learn Russian through movies with Russian subtitles.
 In this case, you both read and listen to the Russian words from many native speakers.
 It’s a perfect way to concentrate on the language you study while still catching the sense.
 If you’re just a beginner, it’s possible to start with a movie, containing subtitles in your native language or in the other language you know.
 Thus, it’s possible to improve several languages at the same time.
 For advanced learners, we can recommend watching movies without subtitles at all.

 To make your learning more effective and help you remember new vocabulary, it’s a good idea to acquire a notebook to write down new words with translations and examples of usage.
 Do it every time after watching a movie.
 After some time, you can watch the film again to refresh your knowledge or just look at your vocabulary note to recall certain phrases or set expressions.

 The choice of a movie also matters.
 The Russian cinematography offers a great diversity of movies with various themes.
 It’s possible to select a film according to the vocabulary you want to learn, choose your favorite genre, or just find one of the latest movies with an interesting plot.

-Top 10 Best Russian Movies to Learn the Russian Language
+Top 10 best Russian and Soviet Movies with Russian Subtitles